getachew/kotlin-card-shuffle/README.md

 ## Design

-The goal is to demonstrate the power of modern languages to succinctly and safely model meaning & process.
-This kotlin program models a type safe card game in less than 60 lines of code (100 lines of code including unit tests).
+The aim is to showcase how modern languages can express meaning and behavior both concisely and safely.
+This Kotlin program implements a type-safe card game in under 60 lines of code (around 100 lines including unit tests).

 **Simplicity**